Scattering theory in a weighted $L^2$ space for a class of the defocusing inhomogeneous nonlinear Schr\"odinger equation: Introduction

+\begin{remark} The methods used to show the local well-posedness in $H^1(\R^d)$ in this paper and in \cite{Guzman} are not applicable to treat the critical regularity.
+After the submission of this paper, the author learns that there are recent papers \cite{LS, KLS} addressing the local well-posedness for $\inls$ with critical regularities.
+The proofs of these results are based on weighted Strichartz and Sobolev estimates. \end{remark}

-Then the \emph{(INLS)} is locally well-posed in $H^1(\R^d)$.
-Moreover, the solutions satisfy $u \in L^p_{\emph{loc}}(\R, L^q(\R^d))$ for any Schr\"odinger admissible pair $(p,q)$. \end{theorem} We will see in Section $\ref{section local existence}$ that one can not expect a similar result as in Theorem $\ref{theorem Guzman result}$ and Theorem $\ref{theorem local existence}$ holds in the one dimensional case by using Strichartz estimates.
-Thus the local well-posedness in the energy space for the (INLS) of Genoud-Stuart is the best known result.
-The local well-posedness \footnote{The local well-posedness in $H^1(\R^d)$ of Genoud-Stuart is still valid for the defocusing case.} of Genoud-Stuart in \cite{GenoudStuart, Genoudthesis} combines with the conservations of mass and energy immediately give the global well-posedness in $H^1(\R^d)$ for the defocusing (INLS), i.e. $\mu=-1$.
-To our knowledge, there are few results concerning long-time dynamics of the defocusing (INLS).
+The local well-posedness \footnote{The local well-posedness in $H^1(\R^d)$ of Genoud and Stuart is still valid for the defocusing case.} of Genoud and Stuart in \cite{GS, Genoud-Thesis} combines with the conservations of mass and energy immediately give the global well-posedness in $H^1(\R^d)$ for the defocusing $\inls$, i.e. $\mu=-1$.
+To our knowledge, there are few results concerning long-time dynamics of the defocusing $\inls$.
 Let us introduce the following weighted space

 equipped with the norm